Connecticut Sun: Sale of the team (2025–2026)

-Amid reports regarding the sale, Connecticut state officials including as Governor Ned Lamont and State Comptroller Sean Scanlon expressed support for the Sun remaining in Connecticut while criticizing the WNBA for their alleged desire to move the team out of New England, and fans campaigned to keep them from leaving the state.
+Amid reports regarding the sale, Connecticut state officials, including Governor Ned Lamont and State Comptroller Sean Scanlon, expressed support for the Sun remaining in Connecticut while criticizing the WNBA for their alleged desire to move the team out of New England, and fans campaigned to keep them from leaving the state.
 On September 8, Senator Richard Blumenthal sent a letter to WNBA Commissioner Cathy Engelbert urging the WNBA not to interfere with sale negotiations, warning that such actions could be considered violations of antitrust law, followed on September 11 by a letter of inquiry from Attorney General William Tong requesting information regarding the league's rules, regulations, and the Sun's valuations.
 On September 16, NBA commissioner Adam Silver defended the WNBA's role in the negotiations, claiming that a sale with the intent to relocate was a violation of league rules, and reiterated that neither Boston nor Hartford had applied for an expansion team, despite the latter city being within the Sun's exclusive marketing territory, which Blumenthal had previously stated meant that requiring Hartford to apply for expansion made no sense.

+On December 19, ESPN reported that the Sun and Rockets owner Tilman Fertitta were nearing an agreement for a sale that would result in the Sun relocating to Houston, which last hosted the Houston Comets from 1997 until the team folded in 2008.

-Current home
+Former home

-The Sun play in the Mohegan Sun Arena.
-Mohegan Sun is owned by the Mohegan tribe.
-The arena is located at Mohegan Sun Casino in Uncasville, Connecticut.
-Despite the inclusion of “Connecticut” in the name, the team technically isn't under the jurisdiction of the State of Connecticut as Native American tribes are sovereign entities and the Mohegan Sun Arena is located on the Mohegan reservation, though the team is still considered to be located in Connecticut.
-Mohegan Sun Arena is smaller than most other WNBA arenas, with the maximum capacity (lower and upper levels) for a basketball game being 9,323.
-The Sun is the only top-level professional sports franchises located in the state of Connecticut.
+The Sun played in the Mohegan Sun Arena, located in the center of the mall area of the Mohegan Sun in Uncasville, Connecticut.
+The venue was owned by the Mohegan Tribe.
+Mohegan Sun Arena was smaller than most other WNBA arenas, with the maximum capacity (lower and upper levels) for a basketball game being 9,323.
+The Sun was the only top-level professional sports franchises located in the state of Connecticut.
 The New England Black Wolves of the National Lacrosse League formerly shared the Mohegan Sun Arena with the Sun until their relocation in 2020.

-The Mohegan Sun Arena is located in the center of the mall area of the Mohegan Sun Casino.